LungisaNduna/CatchUpwithLungisa/ReadMe.md

 Moving onto mobile

 Okay so we are done with the video and now it's time for me to move forward on my own.
-Thinking I should have an about section maybe though. let me add that in
+Thinking I should have an about section maybe though. let me add that in.

+Welcome back guys.
+It has been a while due to some fustrations of not being able to find a solution to a problem

+The core problem is trying to load html pages dynamically.
+First thing I did was create some mark up I would like to use.
+All these are in the folder pages.
+This makes up the content, then I want to load it the content dynamically.
+Sounds like fun right so lets go ahead.

+I will be using the .load function which loads content from another file.
+Well that was easy why did I get frustrated for 3 days.
+Because of testing When you try run that code locally there may be some issues with the functionality and you may get a CORS error.
+    This is because .load() uses AJAX and for security reasons most browsers (in my case firefox, chrome and Edge) will not allow local content to be called in this fashion.
+    I fixed it by first closing all instances of Chrome running on my computer Then you need to open chrome in the command line with the following tag -–allow-file-access-from-files Found this out at https://github.com/BsAtHome/atpack/issues/2.
+They have more information check it out if you are having the same issues.

+Anyway that complete I found a new tutorial on creating information cards so I want to try it out for displaying the content on the individual pages.
+So far I have placed most of the content in a way that is somewhat good but lets go forth with a new tutorial.